Ryan Aguilar

-Ryan Aguilar (born September 11, 1994) is an American professional baseball outfielder in the Los Angeles Angels organization.
+Ryan Scott Aguilar (born September 11, 1994) is an American professional baseball outfielder for the Tecolotes de los Dos Laredos of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels.
 After playing college baseball for the University of Arizona, he was drafted by the Milwaukee Brewers in the 31st round of the 2016 MLB draft.
-He made his MLB debut in 2022 with the Angels.

 Early life

-Aguilar was born in Yorba Linda, California on September 11, 1994.
+Aguilar was born in Yorba Linda, California, on September 11, 1994.
 He grew up in the Orange County region and frequently went to Angels games, meeting Reggie Jackson during the 2002 American League Division Series.
 He attended Esperanza High School in Anaheim, California.
 After high school, Aguilar played his first two seasons of college baseball at Santa Ana College, where he was named to the All-Orange Empire Conference team as a sophomore.
 Aguilar transferred to the University of Arizona and joined the baseball team for the 2015 season.
 He posted a .190 batting average in 26 games in his first season with the Wildcats.
 In 2016, he batted .310 with 8 home runs, 56 runs batted in (RBI), and a .879 on-base plus slugging (OPS) in 73 games, all of which he started.
 He graduated from Arizona with a bachelor's degree in general studies, sports and society emphasis.

 Professional career

-Milwaukee Brewers organization
+Milwaukee Brewers

 Aguilar was drafted by the Milwaukee Brewers in the 31st round of the 2016 MLB draft.
 He was initially assigned to the Arizona League Brewers, where he batted .278 in 5 games.
 He was promoted to the Helena Brewers of the Pioneer League for the remainder of 2016, batting .248 with 11 doubles and a .735 OPS in 40 games.
-Aguilar spent the 2017 season with the Class A Wisconsin Timber Rattlers of the Midwest League and batted .206 with 23 RBI in 105 games.
-In 2018, he was promoted to the Class A-Advanced Carolina Mudcats of the Carolina League, batting .223 with 21 doubles and 56 RBI in 126 games.
+Aguilar spent the 2017 season with the Single–A Wisconsin Timber Rattlers of the Midwest League and batted .206 with 23 RBI in 105 games.
+In 2018, he was promoted to the High-A Carolina Mudcats of the Carolina League, batting .223 with 21 doubles and 56 RBI in 126 games.
 Aguilar spent most of 2019 with the Mudcats and batted .272 with 22 doubles and 47 RBI in 105 games and was then promoted to the Double-A Biloxi Shuckers of the Southern League, where batted .236 in 24 games.

-He did not play in any professional games in 2020 due to the minor league season being cancelled.
+Aguilar did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Aguilar returned to Biloxi and posted a career-worst .146 batting average in 74 games.
-On August 16, the Brewers organization released Aguilar.
+On August 16, 2021, the Brewers organization released Aguilar.
 He later said he thought his career was over when he was released by the team.